Lukk17/sky/config/k8s/Xperimantal/kong/kong_README.md

 <br>

-#### Firstly install ingress-nginx or enable plugin in minikube(if not done readiness probe will fail with code 500):
+#### Firstly, install ingress-nginx or enable plugin in minikube(if not done, readiness probe will fail with code 500):
 ```
 minikube addons enable ingress
 ```